-This guide gives you a one week in Kauai itinerary of our top recommendations that includes the experiences we had during our stay in Kauai, some extras for your consideration as well as where to stay and where to eat recommendations.
+This guide gives you a 7-day Kauai itinerary of our top recommendations that includes the experiences we had during our stay in Kauai, some extras for your consideration, and where to stay and where to eat recommendations.

-Where to Stay During your One Week in Kauai
+Where to Stay During Your One Week in Kauai

-Don’t worry.
 Here are our top picks for where to stay on your trip to Kauai.